WHY CHOOSE BREEDEN LAW OFFICE:

 Under both sets of regulations, there are specific details and terminology that can be daunting to adoptive parents.
 Because adoption falls under the category of family law, it’s also very personal.
 You may get the sense that the statues are prying into your private matters, but they’re intended to protect everyone involved in the process.

-You can reduce your concerns and uncertainty by working with a Smithfield adoption lawyer.
+You can reduce your concerns and uncertainty by working with a Smithfield family lawyer.
 Adoption attorneys understand complex legal language and definitions, and they know how the laws apply to various scenarios.

 • Spouses aren’t allowed to adopt each other